LeanLu/Final-Project-GuitarWorld-Backend/readme.md

 ### **How to use it:**

 - Fork the project.
+- Clone it to work in local.
 - Install dependencies: `npm i`.
 - Follow the `sample.env` instructions in order to connect the server with your MongoDB account.
+- Leave a terminal compiling: `npm run build`.
+- Start the server in other terminal: `npm run start:mon`
 - Enjoy it.
   <br>
   🥳